SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 Step 2: Enhanced bookmarkable search results

-In the second iteration, we refined the search.
+In the second iteration, we refine the search.
 This implementation will:

 • Use query parameters to reflect the user’s search input, enabling users to share or bookmark search results.